 If I’m looking for a green stew she just has to have the right attitude and a great work ethic and we will train her to fit her role.

-After completing the two requirements, you’re ready to make your Yachting CV.
 A Yachting CV is like any normal CV however very professional and short and sweet.
 Your CV must be only 1 page so it’s important to use that space wisely.
 Start with a personal paragraph, like a cover letter but much, much shorter.
 Highlight your personal information, local contact information and even things like visible tattoos and piercings.
 You must include a headshot.
 It’s best if the picture is high quality, you wear a collared shirt, your hair is out of your face and you have minimal makeup on.
 It’s best that the captain or chief stew can imagine what you’ll look like on their boat easily.

 The yacht world is very professional and has a keen eye to detail so your CV should represent that.